Arcadia quadrangle: Dust devil tracks

 Many areas on Mars, including the Arcadia quadrangle, experience the passage of giant dust devils.
 A thin coating of fine bright dust covers most of the Martian surface.
 When a dust devil passes it blows away the coating and exposes the underlying dark surface.
 Dust devils have been seen from the ground and from orbit.
 They have blown dust from the solar panels of the two Rovers on Mars, thereby greatly extending their lives.
 The twin Rovers were designed to last for three months, instead they lasted more than six years.
 The first rover, Spirit, was last heard from in March 2010.
 Opportunity continued to explore Mars for over 14 years, and its mission was ended in August, 2018.
 The pattern of the tracks were shown to change every few months.
-The image below from HiRISE shows some dust devil tracks in the shape of X's, and can be clicked for a larger view to see the tracks clearly.